ylsung/pytorch-adversarial-training/cifar-10/README.md

     </tbody>
 </table>

 Note that in testing mode, the target label used in creating the adversarial example is the most confident prediction of the model, not the ground truth.
-Therefore, sometimes the testing robustness is higher than training robustness, when the prediction is wrong at first.
+Therefore, sometimes the testing robustness is higher than training robustness, when the prediction is wrong at first. <br/>

+Learning rate is manually changed during training: <br/>

+* `0.1` in epoch `[0, 100]`
+* `0.01` in epoch `[100, 150]`
+* `0.001` in epoch `[150, 200]`

+the policy is followed https://github.com/MadryLab/cifar10_challenge.

 ### Visualization of Gradient with Respect to Input